 ‘Phrase Book’ by Jo Shapcott was written in 1991 and is a nine stanza poem that is divided into sets of four lines, or quatrains.
-Shapcott did not chose to imbue this piece with a particular pattern of rhyme, that does not mean the poem is without unity though.
+Shapcott did not choose to imbue this piece with a particular pattern of rhyme, that does not mean the poem is without unity though.
 There are a number of moments of repetition scattered throughout the text.

 For example, there are a few statements beginning with or including the word “This.”
 They most commonly appear at the end of a stanza and sometimes also include the word “room.”
 Stanza one ends with “This is my front room” and stanza three with “…this very room.”
 The word “room” appears at the end of a total of three stanzas as well.

-Context in Phrase Book
+Explore Phrase Book

 The poem begins with the speaker comparing her skin to a body bag that will last for now.
 This speaks to the temporality of life itself, something emphasized to a great extent during wartime.
 The speaker’s observations in her living room, while watching TV change her whole perspective on life.
 Her relationships become more complicated and are compared to military tactics of used by pilots observing and tracking enemies.
 She feels tracked by these fighter pilots, utilizing radar systems and pinpoint accurate missiles.

 All these experiences come together through fractured lines that are scattered with references to military terms and lines from a 1960s phrase book.
 Shapcott’s interpretation of this time period is not cohesive or completely clear.
 It is emotionally charged and speaks on the difficultly of understanding and maintaining human relationships during a fragmented time.
 Her language breaks apart, just like the world.